At-Home LED vs Omnilux and In-Clinic Light Therapy.

 A treatment with the Trophy Skin RejuvaliteMD anti-ageing lamp takes five minutes, making it super easy to tack onto any at-home facial, or use nightly for rejuvenation purposes.
 I like to repeat the treatment session a couple of times if it’s been a while between sessions.

 The free-standing panel feels super profesh, and is easy to manoeuvre around.
 Does Trophy Skin work?
 I highly recommend this at-home device.
-And as I mentioned on the Beauty IQ Uncensored podcast, I was honestly expecting Trophy Skin to have a much higher price tag than $249.
+And as I mentioned on the Beauty IQ Uncensored podcast, I was honestly expecting Trophy Skin to have a much higher price tag.